Skip to main content

 If your study permit was lost or stolen, you must apply for a replacement for the lost study permit from IRCC.
 The replacement application is a paper application with a $30 processing fee.
 Follow the application instructions to submit your application.
 You may continue studying and working in Canada while the application is being processed as long as you remain in Canada. if you are planning to travel during this time, we recommend you only plan to return after obtaining the SP replacement (if possible).

-If you are leaving Canada, it’s very important to plan ahead to ensure that you will have all the necessary documents to re-enter.
+If you are leaving Canada, it is very important to plan ahead to ensure that you will have all the necessary documents to re-enter.

-To re-enter Canada, you’ll need a valid passport and a valid study permit.
-If your study permit has expired and you are covered by ‘maintained status’ (noted above), you may be able to re-enter, but only as a visitor.
-That means you will not be allowed to continue studying and/or working until your new study permit is approved.
+• If your study permit has expired and you are covered by ‘maintained status’ (noted above), you may be able to re-enter, but only as a visitor.
+In that case, you will not be allowed to continue studying and/or working until your new study permit is approved.

-Depending on your citizenship, you may require a valid visa or electronic travel authorization.
-If you needed one to enter Canada originally, you will need one to re-enter (unless you travel only to the United States).
+• Depending on your citizenship, you will probably be required to have a valid entry visa (TRV) or electronic travel authorization (eTA).
+If you needed one to enter Canada originally, you will need one to re-enter (unless your travel was only to the United States).
+The airline will prevent you from boarding the flight to Canada if you don’t have your valid TRV or eTA.
+(USA citizens do not need a TRV or eTA.)

-We also recommend that you have a current confirmation of enrolment letter with you to show the Border Services Officer that you are actively pursuing your studies.
+• We also recommend that you have a current Confirmation of Enrolment letter with you to show the Canada Border Services Officer that you are actively pursuing your studies.
 Additional details are available on the Entering Canada page.
+Most students can download this letter directly from ACORN.

 Register for a live Question and Answer session (Requires logging-in with JOINid/UTORid)